bahrus/xtal-sip/README.md

 Often the size of the web component itself will be dwarfed by the size of the dependencies the web component relies on.
 For example, web component wrappers around complex d3-based charting libraries will be tiny compared to d3.js, the d3 charting code, and the associated css file(s).
 We would really like to preload those resources too.
 Nothing is preventing us from doing that of course.
 But once again we have a scenario where the preload tag specifies a url which may duplicate, or worse, conflict with the path the component itself expects.
 While ES6 modules, due to their ability to avoid polluting the global namespace, and Shadow DOM, with its style encapsulation, could help avoid conflicts, it is hard to see how inadvertent downloading of the same resource (including version) from different places could be avoided, if we rely on native ES6 module loading of resources.
 The only other way I can see to prevent this, is to command that, as a web development community, we all must permanently "marry" our local node_modules folder as our source of files, forevermore.
 Anyone publishing a library *must* publish it to npm, which must be installed locally.
 No partial or competing CDN deployments.
 No competing package manager to npm dare enter.
 Deviants will be sentenced to 10 years of IE6 development.
 That's quite a committment!
 Maybe I'm missing something.

 A nice way to provide a lot more flexibility is to allow the web component to do some IoC dependency inversion -- allow the "container" to tell the web component where the references are.
-In order to achieve this, **\<xtal-sip\> with he plus extension provides a way of passing valuable configuration information from the main link preload tag associated with the custom element tag, to static properties of the web component class**.
+In order to achieve this, **\<xtal-sip\> with the plus extension provides a way of passing valuable configuration information from the main link preload tag associated with the custom element tag, to static properties of the web component class**.
 This is done before customElements.define is called on the element.
 In particular, the value(s) of the data- (dataset) attribute is passed into the Class definition.
 Again, keeping all these url's centrally managed would help identify shared resources -- for example, two components that may rely on the same version of a library.

 So for example, the preload link for billboard.js custom element could look as follows: